gofury/fusion/README.md

 Once you have `RequestHandlerChain`, you can pass in the `Handler` function to your `fasthttp` server. which

-- implements `RequestHandler`
-- calls all handlers in the chain according to the order they are added.

     fasthttp.ListenAndServe("localhost:8080", chain.Handler)

+The `Handler` function implements `RequestHandler` interface and will calls all handlers in the chain according to the order they are added.

 [requestHandler]:   https://godoc.org/github.com/valyala/fasthttp#RequestHandler
 [performance]:      https://github.com/valyala/fasthttp#switching-from-nethttp-to-fasthttp